 For example, a graphic design company may outsource their payroll and accounting, but it’s best that they don’t outsource some design work to another company.
 The artistic style and personality that they usually inject into their work may not be easily imitated by a third-party provider.
 Otherwise, they’ll lose their unique advantage as a graphic design company.

-Meanwhile, non-core competencies consist of work that's important to your company, but do not require your constant presence or attention to be completed.
-These are tasks you can outsource and not worry about the quality of work being done as long as it's completed on time and made available for your staff's use.
+Meanwhile, non-core competencies consist of work that’s important to your company but does not require your constant presence or attention to be completed.
+These are tasks you can outsource and not worry about the quality of work being done as long as it’s completed on time and made available for your staff’s use.